 Over the years, The Full Bench has experienced tremendous success in terms of contributions to its editions and in its readership.
 The publication is hugely dynamic, and has evolved to include segments such as ‘Q&A’, ‘10 words or less’, and the very popular, ‘Stop.
 Hammer Time’.
 As a result, TFB has been continues to be incredibly successful as it has in past years.

-Make sure that you ‘like’ the TFB Facebook page for updates on all things TFB related!
-For those interested in contributing, quarterly calls for contributors are made to members via social media, email, and out fortnightly newsletter, The Buzz.
+For those interested in contributing, quarterly calls for contributors are made to members via social media, email, and our fortnightly newsletter, The Buzz.

-For more information on how to contribute or any other queries, please contact the 2017 UTS LSS Publications Director, Ling McGregor, at email@example.com.
+For more information on how to contribute or any other queries, please contact the 2018 UTS LSS Publications Director, Tom Brennan, at firstname.lastname@example.org.

 ‘Do Lawyers Dream of Electric Sheep’ is the first edition of The Full Bench in 2017!